-White House, Senate negotiations ongoing over massive $1T stimulus amid coronavirus crisis
+White House says coronavirus stimulus could reach $1.4 trillion, as negotiations continue on Capitol Hill

 TRUMP ADMINISTRATION, LAWMAKERS HUDDLE ON STIMULUS

-McConnell said he had received direction from Treasury Secretary Steven Mnuchin and the White House that a measure should be passed by Monday, setting the stage for a procedural vote on the bill, which is likely to take place on Sunday.
+Mnuchin and the White House have said that a measure should be passed by Monday, setting the stage for a procedural vote on the bill, which is likely to take place in the Senate on Sunday.

 Both the White House and lawmakers are hoping to use the day Saturday to draft final legislative text that can be considered during a vote later this weekend.